-The ear, of course, has to be listening to everything when we're making any such adjustments; they should in every case be the least change in the shape of the line that we can get away with; the result should be undetectable to most listeners and for those with a particularly keen ear more like a minor little variation inserted deliberately to keep things from sounding monotonous [for examples of how this is done, see menu bar, Free Stuff, Choral in d minor Op.
+The ear, of course, has to be listening to everything when we're making any such adjustments; they should in every case be the least change in the shape of the line that we can get away with; the result should be undetectable to most listeners and for those with a particularly keen ear more like a minor little variation inserted deliberately to keep things from sounding monotonous [for examples of how this is done, see menu bar, Free Stuff, Chorale in d minor Op.
 9, Pastorale in Ab Major Op.
 12, and Choral and Fugue in D Major Op.
 18].

-When writing polyphonically in 4 moving parts we should avoid melodic leap of an augmented 2nd, augmented 4th (tritone), or compound (greater than an octave) intervals because these are all awkward to sing.
+When writing polyphonically in 4 moving parts we should avoid the melodic leap of an augmented 2nd, augmented 4th (tritone), or compound (greater than an octave) intervals because these are all awkward to sing.

 It's also best, generally, to avoid leaps of a 7th, save for the exceptions mentioned above.

 We generally avoid having 2 adjacent voices approach each other momentarily at the interval of a minor 2nd, but, if it creates better voice leading and there's no acceptable alternative, the minor 2nd "near miss" interval made by the 2 voices is not strictly forbidden [See blog, Getting Started With Writing, Part XXI].

 When 2 voices move upwards or downwards in similar motion, the lower voice is usually not allowed to move to a position higher than that just left by the upper voice; this will avoid any ambiguity to the ear which might follow an apparent melodic progression between the 2 voices.